buildkite/terraform-provider-buildkite/docs/resources/team.md

 page_title: "buildkite_team Resource - terraform-provider-buildkite"
 subcategory: ""
 description: |-
-  A Cluster is a group of Agents that can be used to run your builds.
-Clusters are useful for grouping Agents by their capabilities, such as operating system, hardware, or location.
+  A Team is a group of users that can be given permissions for using Pipelines.This feature is only available to Business and Enterprise customers.
+You can find out more about Teams in the Buildkite documentation https://buildkite.com/docs/team-management/permissions.
 ---

 # buildkite_team (Resource)

-A Cluster is a group of Agents that can be used to run your builds.
-Clusters are useful for grouping Agents by their capabilities, such as operating system, hardware, or location.
+A Team is a group of users that can be given permissions for using Pipelines.This feature is only available to Business and Enterprise customers.
+You can find out more about Teams in the Buildkite [documentation](https://buildkite.com/docs/team-management/permissions).

 ## Example Usage